 Step 1: Set up visitor tracking to use your backend user ID

-You can overwrite the value of both with your own back-end UserID using the following approach: (Please note, Google Analytics does not allow sending any PII data to its server)
+You can overwrite the value of both with your own back-end UserID using the following approach: (Please note, Google Analytics does not allow any PII data to be sent to its server.)

 The ID is set using server side language, such as php, asp, python, etc. Following is an example of PHP.